syncfusion-content/javascript-docs/js/api/ejSymbolPalette.md

 ### cssClass `String`
 {:#members:cssclass}

-Used to change the style of the node
+Customizes the style of the symbol palette

 #### Default Value